StupidProAArsenal/ChatGPT-Custom-DAN/README.md

 # ChatGPT-Custom-DAN-or-Prompt
-Here you can find custom prompt.
+Here you can find custom prompt by me.

 <details>
   <summary>Neko Prompt</summary>